OSC/ood-documentation/source/reference/files/ondemand-d-ymls.rst

 .. _module_file_dir:
 .. describe:: module_file_dir (String, null)

-  Specify a directory where module files per cluster exist.
-This directory should have module spider-json output as indicated by the command below.
+  Specify a directory where **cluster specific module files** exist.
+It's important that there be a file for each cluster because the system can then tie those modules to that specific cluster.

-  Open OnDemand will read these files and potentially show them in a from.
+  This directory should have ``module spider-json`` output **for each cluster** as indicated by the command below.
+Open OnDemand will read these files and potentially show them in a from for a cluster called **my_cluster**.

   ``$LMOD_DIR/spider -o spider-json $MODULEPATH > /some/directory/my_cluster.json``